syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/mac.md

 {% endhighlight %}

-Step 8:Add a new action method ExportToPDF in HomeController.cs and include the below code snippet to convert HTML to PDF file and download it.
+Add a new action method ExportToPDF in HomeController.cs and include the below code snippet to convert HTML to PDF file and download it.

 {% highlight c# tabtitle="C#" %}